InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/repository-activity-score.md

 ## Known Instances

 * Used in SAP's InnerSource project portal to define the default order of the InnerSource projects.
 It was first created in July 2020 and is fine-tuned and updated frequently ever since.
 When proposed to the InnerSource Commons in July 2020, this pattern emerged.
 Also see [Michael Graf & Harish B (SAP) at ISC.S11 - The Unexpected Path of Applying InnerSource Patterns](https://www.youtube.com/watch?v=6r9QOw9dcQo&list=PLCH-i0B0otNQZQt_QzGR9Il_kE4C6cQRy&index=6).
+* Airbus took a lot of inspiration from this pattern to create an "InnerSource score" that combines the activity score together with checks from the [Standard Base Documentation](../project-setup/base-documentation.md) and the [InnerSource License](./innersource-license.md).

 ## Status